 While there are still several barriers to consumers relying solely on digital channels for transacting, the local payments landscape is going through a period of rapid and exciting change, as more consumers recognise the value and convenience of digital channels, she points out.

-“This speaks to the investment we've made in our technology and our investment in driving the right digital behaviour.
-On the banking app alone, we sell about 90 000 products every month, with value-added services being the fastest growing on the platform.”
+“We see this growth as validation of the investment we've made, not just into our technology, but also in driving the right digital behaviours amongst our clients.
+On the Money app alone, we sell about 90 000 products every month, with value-added services (VAS) the fastest growing product set on the platform.”

 Mushwana points out SA has come a long way since the era of paying with cheques, to a slew of digital payment options now driving the digital economy – including contactless payments, card-not-present transactions, crypto-currency, EFT, biometrics, PayShap and using wearables to transact.

-“This digital evolution keeps getting more seamless.
-When you look at all the industrial revolutions and all the different industries that were disrupted by technology, financial services was one of the last to transform.
+“We've come a long way, and this digital evolution continues to become more seamless.
+When you look back at the industrial revolutions throughout history, and the different industries that have been disrupted by technology, financial services was one of the last to transform; but it is now leapfrogging most other industries in its digital advancement.

-“Payments, effectively, are the heart and soul of how value is exchanged, not just between individuals, but also between businesses, and that is the heartbeat of every economy.
-They are the backbone of job creation, the backbone of goods moving, the backbone of distribution industries of supply chain, etc.”
+“Payments, are the heart and soul of how value is exchanged, not just between individuals, but also between businesses, and that is the heartbeat of every economy.”

 Horizons of innovation